 The Qualifiers for the finals will take place in February with 12 home and away ties to determine which nations make it through to the finals.
 April and September will see Davis Cup action taking place in Groups I, II, III and IV.

 Yes.
 The 24-team Qualifiers that will take place in February will be played as home and away and the playing format remains unchanged with ties in Groups I and II being home and away and ties in Zone Groups III and IV being round-robin.

 Where will the finals be held?

-The ITF and Kosmos Tennis announced that the Davis Cup Steering Committee selected Madrid as the host city to stage the first two editions of the newly-transformed Davis Cup by BNP Paribas finals in 2019 and 2020.
+The ITF and Kosmos Tennis announced that the Davis Cup Steering Committee selected Madrid as the host city to stage the first two editions of the newly-transformed Davis Cup Finals in 2019 and 2020.

 Which surface will matches be played on?

-The 2019 and 2020 Davis Cup final event will be played on hard court.
+The 2019 and 2020 Davis Cup Madrid Finals events will be played on hard court.